bitsol/minimal-mistakes/_posts/2018-01-15-raspberry-pickings.markdown

 - Price.
 This is listed as a con because of buying limits on the Pi Zero.
 More on that later.
 - Bulky.
 The form factor of the Pi ~Zero~ makes them slightly less portable than a microcontroller (which can come in all shapes and sizes).
 ## Which One?
-You really should only be worrying about a couple models.
+You really should only be worrying about a few models.
 ### [Raspberry Pi Zero](https://www.adafruit.com/product/2885) ([W](https://www.adafruit.com/product/3400))
 ![Raspberry Pi Zero](https://cdn-shop.adafruit.com/1200x900/3400-00.jpg)